ethosdev/ethosdev.github.io/beacon-chain.md

 ---
 layout: page
 title: "The Beacon Chain Ethereum 2.0 explainer you need to read first"
-description: Ethereum's Beacon Chain and Proof of Stake from validators to finality.
+description: Ethereum's Beacon Chain and Proof-of-Stake from validators to finality.
 Illustrated with examples at the right level to make you proficient and save time.
 permalink: beacon-chain

 ---

 The engine was changed mid-flight!
-September 15 2022 — the day Ethereum switched to Proof of Stake.
+September 15 2022 — the day Ethereum switched to Proof-of-Stake.

 That new engine is the Beacon Chain.